We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 TorGuard offers a split tunnel feature called Restricted Apps on Android devices.
 This gives users the ability to include or exclude apps from their VPN connection, so you can use your original IP address when necessary.

-Just like in the desktop apps, you can sort by alphabetically, in reverse alphabetically and by proximity.
+Just like in the desktop apps, you can sort by alphabetically, in reverse alphabetically, and by proximity.
 You can also then filter by specialized server type or region.

-Secondly, servers are listed either alphabetically, by proximity, or showing your favorites.
+On iOS, servers are listed either alphabetically, by proximity, or showing your favorites.
 You can’t filter servers by region or by specialized server type, such as stealth or dedicated IP, like you can in the Android and desktop apps.

 Torrenting